-Korina Bayardo, Program Director for Dads Back!, explains four types of classes offered in the program: Parenting/Responsible Fatherhood, Job Readiness/Parole to Payroll, Healthy Relationships/Healthy Marriage and Financial Literacy.
+Korina Bayardo, a former Program Director for Dads Back!, explains four types of classes offered in the program: Parenting/Responsible Fatherhood, Job Readiness/Parole to Payroll, Healthy Relationships/Healthy Marriage and Financial Literacy.

 5% increase in fathers who are making child support payments/modified payments 79.6% of men increased their frequency of healthy interaction with their children 99% increased their parenting knowledge and fatherhood skills

 25% of fathers increased their relationship knowledge and skills 66% of fathers included the children’s “co-parents” in family events